who-would-know/trml-plugin-open-trivia-db/README.md

   - Hit `save` then top left `Back to plugin settings` should display the plugin screen, if not
   - Search for `Force Refresh` on the page and click `Click Here` to force a refresh to display
   - You can also now change the `Refresh rate` to like every 15 minutes or whatever you like

-  Hopefully will make this a Recipe available in the plugins market place in the future.

 ## Enjoy!